launchbadge/sqlx/sqlx-cli/README.md

 ```
 Compares the migration history of the running database against the `migrations/` folder and runs
 any scripts that are still pending.

-##### Note: Down-Migrations
-Down-migrations are currently a non-planned feature as their utility seems dubious but we welcome
-any contributions (discussions/code) regarding this matter.

 #### Enable building in "offline" mode with `query!()`
 Note: must be run as `cargo sqlx`.